Richard Kim, PhD

 Ethics, moral psychology, East Asian philosophy, and comparative philosophy

-"Daoism, Flourishing, and Gene Editing" forthcoming in Human Flourishing in an Age of Gene Editing, (eds.)
+2019.
+“Daoism, Flourishing, and Gene Editing” in Human Flourishing in an Age of Gene Editing, (eds.)
 Erik Parens and Josephine Johnston, Oxford University Press.
-Forthcoming, 2019.

-"Confucius and the Meaning of Life" (with Johsua Seachris) in The Meaning of Life and the Great Philosophers, (eds.)
-Stephen Leach and James Tartaglia, New York: Routledge.
 2018.
+“Confucius and the Meaning of Life” (with Joshua Seachris) in The Meaning of Life and the Great Philosophers, (eds.)
+Stephen Leach and James Tartaglia, Routledge.

-"Confucian Virtue Ethics and Business" with Javier Cuervo, Richard Roque, and Reuben Mondejar in Business Ethics: A Virtue Ethics and Common Good Approach, eds.
-Alejo Jose G. Sison, Ignacio Ferrero, and Gregorio Guitian, New York: Routledge.
 2018.
+“Confucian Virtue Ethics and Business” (with Javier Cuervo, Richard Roque, and Reuben Mondejar) in Business Ethics: A Virtue Ethics and Common Good Approach, (eds.)
+Alejo Jose G. Sison, Ignacio Ferrero, and Gregorio Guitian, Routledge.

-"Well-Being and Confucianism" in Routledge Handbook of the Philosophy of Well-Being, ed.
-Guy Fletcher.
 2016.
+“Well-Being and Confucianism” in Routledge Handbook of the Philosophy of Well-Being, (ed.)
+Guy Fletcher, Routledge.

-"Filial Piety and Business Ethics: A Confucian Reflection" in Springer Handbook on Virtue Ethics in Business and Management, ed.
-Chris Provis, with Reuben Mondejar and Chris C. Chu.
 2016.
+“Filial Piety and Business Ethics: A Confucian Reflection” (with Reuben Mondejar and Chris Chu) in Springer Handbook on Virtue Ethics in Business and Management, (ed.)
+Chris Provis, Springer.